 Cornell Plantations offers two options for donors who wish to mark a special occasion, or establish a permanent memorial or tribute for a family member, friend, or colleague.

-Tribute trees are located in the 150-acre F.R.
+Tribute trees are located in the 100-acre F.R.
 Newman Arboretum.
 At Plantations, trees are collected, planted, and maintained with a purpose.
 Our goal is to create as diverse a collection as possible, featuring a wide range of both native and cultivated varieties of trees and shrubs that are hardy in New York State.
 Specialties at Plantations include oaks, maples, conifers, crabapples, and urban trees.

 For a gift of $5,000, Plantations will designate and name a tree in accordance with your wishes.
 A special tag is placed on the tree, inscribed with language provided by the donor.
-Plantations will care for the tree in perpetuity; if it needs to be replaced in the future, your tribute will be carried forward.

 For more information, email Beth Anderson or call 607-254-4727.